 After spending years writing, editing and designing your story, you want to give your book baby the best chance at survival, and effective book marketing is the best way to do that.
 To reap the fruit of your blood, sweat, and tears, you’ll want to learn how to market a book that sells.

-When can I start to market a book?
+When can I start marketing my book?

 Long story short, the best time to start marketing your book is now.
-Whatever phase of the writing process you’re in, start your book marketing.
+Whatever stake of the writing process you’re in, start your book marketing.
 It takes steps to build a platform on which you can sell your books.

 There are free ways to market yourself to start, which include social media, where you take 15 minutes a day to post a writing and word count update, and email marketing, where you can send a monthly or quarterly blast updating people about your progress.